megardn/PennLINC.github.io/docs/Contributing/ProjectTemplate.md

 nav_order: 3
 ---

-This is a template of the organization one should use for each project's GitHub Pages site.

-# Project Header Template

 When you begin your project, use this template to fill out some critical information in the initial headers.

 ### Project Title